hstojic/hstojic.github.io/_pages/research.md

 - [[ORCID]](https://orcid.org/0000-0002-9699-9052): Unique researcher ID
 - [[Google Scholar]](https://scholar.google.co.uk/citations?user=wTjU3isAAAAJ&hl=en): Papers
-- [[Semantic scholar]](https://www.semanticscholar.org/author/Hrvoje-Stojic/2540641): Also papers, but has an interesting feature with estimating who were the people that influenced my work and whose work I have influenced
 - [[Publons]](https://publons.com/author/1175768/hrvoje-stojic#profile): Some of my reviews are listed here
 - [[OSF]](https://osf.io/utrga/): I actively use it to make the files related to research projects publicly available (data, code, etc)
 - [[figshare]](https://figshare.com/authors/Hrvoje_Stojic/635030) - I used to put some of my research output here